-2) Clearly defined roles, responsibilities and accountability mechanisms
+2) Clearly defined roles, responsibilities, and accountability mechanisms

-For an ORM Framework to be effective, it is essential that all participating stakeholders and their respective responsibilities are clearly documented and defined, and that adequate accountability mechanisms are established.
-To achieve these outcomes, an appropriate governance structure and a Three Lines of Defence model, explained below, should be implemented.
+For an operational risk management framework to be effective, it is essential that all participating stakeholders and their respective responsibilities are clearly documented and defined, and that adequate accountability mechanisms are established.
+In order to achieve these outcomes, an appropriate governance structure and a Three Lines of Defence model, explained below, should be implemented.